-If 2020 taught us anything – it’s that every CEO needs to be resilient in the face of an uncertain future.
+If the pandemic taught us anything, it’s that every CEO needs to be resilient in the face of an uncertain future.

-This series is about letting go of all the hype and all the hustle, putting the blinders on to the latest trends and the latest tips, tricks and tactics, all those shiny objects that are holding so many women entrepreneurs back from the real sustainable success that they are looking for in their business.
+This series is about letting go of all the hype and all the hustle, putting the blinders on to the latest trends, tips, tricks and tactics, and saying no to all those shiny objects that are holding so many women entrepreneurs back from the real sustainable success that they are looking for in their business.

 We started out talking about why so many people are getting overwhelmed by the information overload.

-We talked about when it’s time to level up your business – once you’ve gotten through the startup stage in your business (you’ve validated your business idea with paying clients), it’s time to get out of the information overload mode and into implementation mode.
+We talked about when it’s time to level up your business – once you’ve gotten through the startup stage (and you’ve validated your business idea with paying clients), it’s time to get out of the information overload mode and into implementation mode.

 Then we talked about creating a 12-Month Profit Plan and the components of that profit plan to help you start seeing how your business should be consistently bringing in new clients and cash-flow each and every month.

-The timing for this series was perfect – because Coronavirus is literally illustrating why we need to be both focused and flexible with our plans.
+The timing for this series was perfect – because Coronavirus was literally illustrating why we needed to be both focused and flexible with our plans.

 When most people create their 12 Month Profit Plan, they may start to feel a combination of relief and overwhelm.